 Are you moving for a job?
 If so, it's worth checking to see if your new employer offers a job relocation package.
 It's more likely than you might think.
 In a survey by Allied movers, over a quarter of respondents said they'd received some help with moving expenses.

 But not all moving packages are alike.
 In some cases, the company will pay for the full cost of moving.
 In others, you may be given a flat dollar amount to cover your expenses.

-If you're coming on board as a new employee and a relocation package isn't offered, you may be able to negotiate reimbursement of expenses as part of a counter offer.
+If you're coming on board as a new employee and a relocation package isn't offered, you may be able to negotiate reimbursement of expenses as part of a counteroffer.

-However, there is no obligation on the part of an employer to cover moving expenses for either new or current employees.
+There is no obligation on the part of an employer to cover moving expenses for either new or current employees.